mzzaky/Apartment-Core/README.md

 - 📝 **Data Persistence**: YAML or MySQL/SQLite database support
 - 🎯 **PlaceholderAPI Integration**: Display apartment info in other plugins
 - ⚡ **Optimized Performance**: Async operations and caching for minimal server impact
+- 🔊 **Rating System**

+### New in v1.2.0

+- 🏷️ **Apartment Display Names**: Owners can set custom names (with color codes) for their apartments.
+- 💬 **Welcome Messages**: Custom welcome messages displayed when teleporting to or purchasing an apartment.
+- 💰 **Enhanced Rent System**: Rent claim time tracking and new PlaceholderAPI for rent info.
+- 💾 **Backup System**: Automatic and manual backup and restore for apartment data.
+- ⭐ **Apartment Rating System**: Players can rate apartments (0–10) and see top-rated apartments.
+- 🎯 **Full Tab Completion**: Smart tab completion for all commands.
+- 🎫 **New PlaceholderAPI Placeholders**: For display name, rating, welcome message, and rent info.
+- 🛠️ **Improved Data Handling**: Apartments.yml and config.yml updated with new fields for better customization and tracking.

 ## Dependencies